lhb0803/NomadCoders/JavaScript/MakingChromeApp/README.md

 * `on...`: event related property
 * Javascript can listen **events**
 * `addEventListener("click", func)`: listen for 'click' event -> when click happens, do 'func'

+## 3.4 Events Part two
+* MDN: HTML Explanation -> So many things that can be detected